Ard3ny/ard3ny.github.io/_posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md

 You can use [this](https://test.voip.librepush.net/) test voip open-source online tool.
 Just type in your
 * Homeserver URL: https://turn.example.com
-* user ID & pasword: admin acc we have created with register_new_matrix_user
+* user ID & password: admin account we have created with register_new_matrix_user

 ![Turn](/assets/img/posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md/turn1.png)